mariadb-corporation/MaxScale/About/SETUP.md

 Configuration

-You need to create or edit the MaxScale.cnf file in the /etc folder.
+You need to create or edit the maxscale.cnf file in the /etc folder.
 Define the services you wish to provide, the set of server definitions you require, with the addresses and ports of those servers and also define the listening ports for your various services.